IgorMinar/angular/.github/ISSUE_TEMPLATE/5-support-request.md

 ---
 name: "❓Support request"
-about: Information about Questions and requests for support
+about: Questions and requests for support

 ---